Classification in Equilibrium: Structure of Optimal Decision Rules: Introduction

-Finally, \cite{Penn25} presents a general framework for classification with endogenous behavior, demonstrating how the classifier itself shapes the distribution of labels and, in turn, performance trade-offs.
-Under standard MLRP assumptions, Penn proves that when individuals change their labels in response to the chosen classifier, a (positive or negative) threshold rule is optimal for a broad class of designer payoffs.
-The present article extends that framework to all linear payoff functions, introduces a quota constraint on the expected share of positive classifications (Theorem \ref{quotaTheorem}), and expands the behavioral environment to include a third option---cheating---where individuals can ``purchase" a false signal.
-We show that after accounting for endogenous cheating behavior, the designer's expected payoff is maximized by either (1) a single-threshold rule (positive or negative) or (2) a two-cut rule that classifies individuals by whether their signals fall inside or outside an interval, $[\tau_L,\tau_H]$ (Theorem \ref{twoCuts}).
-In some cases, a two-cut rule can reduce mimicry and produce a cleaner, more separable empirical distribution of signals.
+Finally, \cite{Penn25} studies a related model of classification with endogenous behavior and shows that, when individuals change their labels in response to the classifier, an optimal rule is always a (positive or negative) threshold for a restricted class of ``accuracy-aligned" and ``accuracy-misaligned" designer objectives.
+The present article develops a substantially more general framework.
+We extend the analysis to all linear designer payoff functions, introduce quota constraints on the share of positive classifications (Theorem \ref{quotaTheorem}), and provide preference conditions that rule out negative-threshold optimality (Theorem \ref{noNeg}).
+We further enlarge the behavioral environment by allowing a third action---cheating, in which individuals can ``purchase" a misleading signal---and show that this yields two-cut optimal rules (Theorem \ref{twoCuts}).

 \paragraph{Structure of the article.} Section~\ref{Sec:Baseline} introduces the baseline model.
-Section \ref{Sec:Threshold} characterizes the equilibrium incentives (and individual behavior) induced by any binary classifier, both with and without a quota constraint.
-Section~\ref{Sec:Cheat} extends the model to environments with an intermediate, ``cheating'' behavior and proves that the optimal classifier is either a one-cut or two-cut rule.
-In Section \ref{Sec:Examples}, we provide a few illustrative examples.
-Section~\ref{Sec:Conclusion} offers a brief conclusion.
+Section~\ref{Sec:Threshold} characterizes the equilibrium incentives induced by any binary classifier and derives the globally optimal classification strategy for a designer, both with and without a quota constraint on positive classifications.
+Section~\ref{justPositive} provides preference conditions for the designer under which interior negative-threshold rules are never optimal, ensuring that optimal classification cannot disincentivize compliance.
+Section~\ref{Sec:Cheat} extends the model to environments with an intermediate, ``cheating" action and shows that---in a wide class of signal environments---the optimal classifier is either a one-cut or a two-cut rule.
+In Section~\ref{Sec:Examples}, we present several illustrative examples.
+Section~\ref{Sec:Conclusion} concludes.